svrbrndmg/UI-Buddy/README.md

 removals:
 -reset question removed.
 I simply had to, it wasn't working for everyone.
 Expect to see it in a future update! (hopefully)

+0.4:
+THE CODEBASE UPDATE!
+-added toplevel code so now the window appears on top of everything -optimized ui-buddy down from 21kb to 8
+-added 2 new possible splashes

+removals
+-removed comments, they are now available as a .md in the main repo.

 Thanks for using!